25 Testing for Normality

 1

-Plot the Q-Q plot and check for deviations from normal
+Plot the Q-Q plot for the age variable and check for deviations from normal

 2

-Calculate the Shapiro-Wilks test and compare the p-value to 0.05
+Calculate the Shapiro-Wilks test for the spending and compare the p-value to 0.05

 • Which variables may not be normally distributed?